 - On the Kubernetes Section of the customer portal, a list of clusters is visible.

-Once satisfied with the new number, Confirm the action with the Confirm button. - If the cluster is scaled to fewer nodes, a warning might be emitted.
+- If the cluster is scaled to fewer nodes, a warning might be emitted.

 - During the BETA release, we currently allow for a minimum of 2 nodes per cluster, and a maximum of 10 nodes per cluster.
 This limit can possibly be increased by opening a support ticket.